5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 You can change the theme used in `sass/_prism.scss`.

-Or, remove teh plugin if you are not in need of code highlighting.
+Or, remove the plugin if you are not in need of code highlighting.

 ## .eleventy.js Config Features